vikingdata/articles/databases/mysql/Percona_galera_mysql.md

 apt -y install gnupg2 lsb-release ./percona-release_latest.generic_all.deb
 apt update

-  ## we want 5.6, because we want to upgrade.
   ## You will be asked to supply a password, for testing purposes only use "root" for password
 percona-release enable pxc-57 release
 # percona-release enable pxc-80 release